-The safety of Héroux-Devtek's employees is the Corporation's number one priority.
+The safety of Héroux-Devtek's employees is a core value of the Corporation.
 While compliance with applicable legal requirements represents a minimum, management prefers to establish standards which may impose even more stringent obligations.
 The Corporation also believes that senior management plays a vital role in establishing a culture that supports occupational health and safety programs and initiatives.